annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 </details>

 ## Description
 This project offers an AI-based solution to automatic Calanus detection and length estimation which lets users upload one or more images and a millimetre-to-pixel ratio and outputs a list of all the detected lengths in millimetres in a text file for each image, as well as the corresponding detections and measurements visualised on the image.
-The system has been developed by training a [YOLOv5 model](https://github.com/ultralytics/yolov5) to recognise Calanus and using a variety of computer vision methods from OpenCV to estimate the length of the detected Calanus.
-The  The resulting tool has been integrated into a user-friendly web application based on Flask.
+The system has been developed by training a [YOLOv5s model](https://github.com/ultralytics/yolov5) to recognise Calanus and using a variety of computer vision methods from OpenCV to estimate the length of the detected Calanus.
+The resulting tool has been integrated into a user-friendly web application based on Flask.

+Information about the training process can be found [here](https://github.com/annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/blob/main/yolov5/yolov5s_training.ipynb).

 ### Built With
 * [![Flask][Flask-image]][Flask-url]